About the Schuylkill River Heritage Area

 Heritage Area Board Members

 Our board of directors is made up of representatives from throughout the Heritage Area.

 Our board of directors shown left to right: (seated) Kay Jones, John A. Koury Jr., Nathaniel C. Guest, President Robert Kuhlman, Heritage Area Executive Director Kurt Zwikl, Joshua Nims, Christopher Linn, Rodger Krause.
-Standing left to right: Kate Hammond (NPS Liaison), Treasurer Bill Gladden, Edie Shean-Hammond, Drew Gilchrist (DCNR Liaison), Kelly Anderson, Ted Danforth, William Reichert, David Coyne, Mike Stokes, Leslie Rebmann, Donald Moll, Alberto Vennettilli.
+Standing left to right: Kate Hammond (NPS Liaison), Treasurer Bill Gladden, Edie Shean-Hammond, Drew Gilchrist (DCNR Liaison), Tom Strauss, Kelly Anderson, Ted Danforth, William Reichert, David Coyne, Mike Stokes, Leslie Rebmann, Donald Moll, Alberto Vennettilli.
 Not shown: Vice President Kay Sykora, Tina Fink, Daniel J. Doran, David Thun, Wendi Wheeler, Immediate Past President Carl Raring, and Ex-Officio Members Sen. David G. Argall and William Hanley from Office of Congressman Matthew Cartwright.

 About our Building